sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/troubleshooting.md

   published: false
 ```

-If even that doesn't work, then we can at least exclude the possibility that _only_ something with _your campaign spec_ is wrong.
+If even that doesn't work, then we can at least exclude the possibility that _only_ something with _your batch spec_ is wrong.

 ### Does it work with a single repository?
 Five?
 Ten?